30 Highest-Paying Criminal Justice Jobs and Salaries

 Fingerprint Specialist

-Fingerprint Specialists own magnifying lens that hovers fingerprint fragments that are essential in carrying out their specific roles and responsibilities.
+Fingerprint Specialists own magnifying lenses that hover over fingerprint fragments, which are essential in carrying out their specific roles and responsibilities.

 They can reconstruct the profile of criminals through the use of the latest technologies, combining all the pieces of information or details to come up with written documentation that will serve as strong evidence to the perpetrators of the crime.
 Fingerprint specialists may testify in courtrooms during trial procedures.